kimutaiRop/JULIA_EKR_SIMPLEX_PROBLE_CALCULATOR/README.md

 The project is still under developmment and is also free to expand, everyting is build using functions which breaks the code to smaller easy to manage code

+you can clone the project and expand or add new features and push to this repository then ask me to to marge

 ![alt text](https://github.com/kimutaiRop/JULIA_EKR_SIMPLEX_PROBLE_CALCULATOR/blob/master/Annotation%202020-05-18%20090516.png)